Elections in Greece: Voting

 Polling takes place in school buildings on a Sunday, a festive occasion for students who are then given a four-day weekend off.
-The procedure is run by a presiding judge or attorney-at-law appointed by the local Bar association, and secretarially assisted by local citizens selected by lot in a process resembling jury duty.
+The procedure is run by a presiding judge or attorney-at-law appointed by the local bar association, and secretarially assisted by local citizens selected by lot in a process resembling jury duty.
 Local party representatives are allowed to monitor tallying; their theoretical role is to ensure transparency.

 Police presence varies as police officers might be allocated to stand guard at an individual polling centre or supervise-that is, to patrol the general vicinity of-more than one polling centre (especially in the countryside).
-Up until 1998, the responsibility of guarding polling stations was shared between the Hellenic Armed Forces and the Hellenic Police, while there was no provision for laissez faire suprevision of multiple polling centres.
+Up until 1998, the responsibility of guarding polling stations was shared between the Hellenic Armed Forces and the Hellenic Police, while there was no provision for laissez faire supervision of multiple polling centres.
 During the 2019 European Parliament and local elections, police officers on guard received orders not to be armed only during the morning and afternoon shift of the day of the election, something in sharp contrast with past practices, while police unionists noted that the duty of guarding a polling centre should not fall on a single officer per shift.
 In 2021, the mention of the past presence of armed Hellenic Army soldiers in polling centres by a New Democracy MP in parliament was decried by Avgi.